ongres/stackgres/doc/content/en/03-production-installation/01-pre-requisites/_index.md

 ## Non production options

-We reccomend to disable all non production options in a production environment.
+We recommend to disable all non production options in a production environment.
 To do so create a YAML values file to include in the helm installation (`-f` or `--values` parameters) of the StackGres operator similar to the following: